MatZa7/ooplabtest/README.md

-# DT228/DT282 Object Oriented Programming Lab Test 2022
+# TU856/TU858 Object Oriented Programming Lab Test 2022

 ## Rules
+- Stay on Teams for the duration of the test.
+I may ask you to turn on your cam or screenshare at any time
+- You have three hours to complete the test
 - You can access the [Java reference](https://docs.oracle.com/javase/7/docs/api/) and the [Processing reference](https://processing.org/reference/) or the [git reference](https://git-scm.com/docs) if you need to look something up
 - No use of notes or previously written code
 - No collaboration or communication

 Nematodes, also called roundworms, are multicellular organisms that occur as parasites in animals and plants or as free-living forms in soil and water.
 Many species of nematodes are microscopic, however, some species such as tapeworms can grow to several meters in length.
-They are the most abundant multi-cellular lifeforms on the planet and there are over 400 quintillion individual nematodes.
+They are the most abundant multicellular lifeforms on the planet and there are over 400 quintillion individual nematodes.
 In today's lab test you will be coding a visualiser for a dataset of nematodes.
 Here is a video of the finished program (click the image for a video):

 [![YouTube](http://img.youtube.com/vi/Sixvl_2LgLg/0.jpg)](https://youtu.be/Sixvl_2LgLg)